jnyshin/CSE356_local/README.md

 </br>
 Copy and paste the public key to UpCloud's SSH Key pannel and make server with it.
 - Make Ubuntu server.
 This creates ```authorized_key``` file in the ```.ssh``` directory.
+- If an image does not get loaded, make sure you need to set router for the image as well. ex) GET yejshin/.../.../src/puppy.jpg``` also needs to get routed to folder.